Priyavrat001/Ecommerce-Frontend/README.md

 # Getting Started with Create React App

 # Package i use in this project
-npm install---> axios, react-helmet, react-redux, redux-thunk, redux-devtools-extension, overlay-navbar, react-rating-stars-component
+npm install---> axios, react-helmet, react-redux, redux-thunk, redux-devtools-extension, overlay-navbar, react-rating-stars-component, concurrently

 # Warning
 Please read the docs before installing it beacause some of extension may old and cause your project some harm and may be slow your project runtime.

+# Importent
+If you are facing nodemon error when you try use concurrently please install nodemon in your frontend to to aviod the error.

 # Github Link
 https://github.com/meabhisingh/mernProjectEcommerce